cmaccorm/newman-reporter-basicmarkdown/README.md

 ## Usage

+This reporter is used with [Newman](https://github.com/postmanlabs/newman) so if you haven't already installed that run `npm install -g newman`.

-Install using `npm i newman-reporter-basicmarkdown`
+Install using `npm i newman-reporter-basicmarkdown`.

-Use by specifying the Markdown reporter as a reporter option like so: `newman run collection.json -r markdown`
+Use by specifying the Markdown reporter as a reporter option like so: `newman run collection.json -r markdown`.